kaoapithepp/introductionToMe/README.md

 ## Apithep P.
 This is an introduction of me.

-- Currently studying in junior year of **Computer Engineering, Chiang Mai University.**
+- Currently studying junior year in **Computer Engineering, Chiang Mai University.**
 - I am a CEO of **Gettó Co.** , and also a **Full-stack Developer**.

 ### Coding Languages